Getting Started in Research

-- Use department webpages, the Office of Undergraduate Research research-by-department page, or the URMC lab / clinical pages to identify faculty doing work on a topic, problem, disease, or technique that is of interest to you.
-Consider…
+- Use department webpages, our research-by-department page, or the URMC lab / clinical pages to identify faculty doing work on a topic, problem, disease, or technique that is of interest to you.
+Consider:

 - Meet with a department advisor and/or undergraduate coordinator to discuss research you've identified as interesting - they may have valuable feedback, advice, or connections for you.

 - Send an initial interest email to a professor.
 If the professor is part of a larger research team, check to see if there is a lab manager, post-doctoral student, or research faculty member that you can include on your email.
 In your email, think about: